 Old Settler’s Music Festival, named after the Round Rock park where it was initially held, is an acoustic music festival now held in nearby Tilmon, Texas.
 Festival-goers camp out on the 145-acre festival grounds and enjoy a variety of music from 30 different bands, blending local favorites and nationally renowned acts.

 Music may be everywhere in Austin, but it is not the only art to be found.
-Austin is designated as a City of Media Arts by UNESCO, in recognition of its international reputation as a hub of music, film, digital art and technology.
-This allows local artists to exhibit their work and to take part in exchange programs with sister creative cities.
+Austin is designated as a City of Media Arts by UNESCO, in recognition of its international reputation as a hub of music, film, digital art, and technology.
+This allows local artists to exhibit their work and take part in exchange programs with sister creative cities.

 Art of all kinds, from visual to performance, is cultivated and nurtured by the city’s Cultural Arts Division to ensure that Austin’s vibrant artist community continues to thrive.
 In 1985 they launched the Art in Public Places Program, which acquires works of art for public display in parks and city buildings.
 Take the Art in Public Places Walking Tour to see all the latest installations.

-Download the Wander App to take a literary guided adventure through downtown, written by local authors.
+Download the Wander App to take a literary guided adventure downtown, written by local authors.
 When you’re done be sure to visit The People’s Gallery, an exhibit of local artists’ work at City Hall.
-Take part in one of the film festivals hosted by the Austin Film Society or join in the fun at Shakespeare under the Stars in Zilker Park, presented by Austin Shakespeare.
+Take part in one of the film festivals hosted by the Austin Film Society or join in the fun at Shakespeare Under the Stars in Zilker Park, presented by Austin Shakespeare.
 No matter what form of art you enjoy, Austin probably has it.

 Austin is increasingly gaining notoriety as a food scene as well.
-Whether you’re looking for spicy TexMex, smoky delicious Texas barbecue, delectable vegan treats or late-night food truck fare, Austin has you covered.
+Whether you’re looking for spicy TexMex, smoky delicious Texas barbecue, delectable vegan treats, or late-night food truck fare, Austin has you covered.

 Move over avocado toast, breakfast tacos are the name of the brunch game here and they are sold all over town.
 Grab Rachel Ray’s favorite migas breakfast tacos from one of the bright blue Veracruz taco trucks or pop into Mi Madre’s for their famous pork carnitas version of this south Texas classic.